-The Union Depot will gather the top bakeries from the Twin Cities on December 9 from 10 a.m. – 5 p.m. for its annual Holiday Bake Sale.
+The Union Depot will gather the top bakeries from the Twin Cities on December 8 from 10 a.m. – 5 p.m. for its annual Holiday Bake Sale.
 Guests will experience a mix of modern and historic holiday decor.
 Activities include: baking and cooking demonstrations, musical performances, craft demonstrations, food and drink pairing workshops and fun giveaways throughout the day.
-Admission is $5 for adults.
-Kids under 12 and seniors (60+) are FREE.
-The Union Depot will also host The European Christmas Market for a 2 weekend event, December 1-3 and December 8-10.
+Admission is FREE.
+The Union Depot will also host The European Christmas Market, November 30 – December 2.
 The market is based on the traditional and charming open air Christkindlmarkts that spring up in German, Austria and other countries during the Advent season.
 Shop for unique, handmade gifts and decorations from local vendors, drink Gluhwein and taste European-inspired food and delicacies.

-The Minneapolis Institute of Arts to host Hello Winter on December 21, 6 – 9 p.m.
+The Minneapolis Institute of Arts to host Hello Winter on December 20, 6 – 9 p.m.
 The event is FREE and open to the public.
-Enjoy the latest exhibit “Eyewitness Views: Making History in 18th-Century Europe,” warm up with a seasonal cocktail, listen to live music, shop for last minutes gifts at the trunk show and take seasonable pictures (Christmas sweaters encouraged) in the faux-snow photo booth.
+Enjoy the latest exhibit, warm up with a seasonal cocktail, listen to live music, disc0ver Minnesota’s wintertime fun with local organizations and resources.